Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken – Crispy roasted chicken thighs, an irresistible garlic butter chicken recipe, or baked chicken leg quarters would add more comforting flavor alongside this casserole.

 - Pork – Try skillet pork chops or Crock Pot pork tenderloin, or stir pulled pork right into the broccoli cheese casserole.

 - Holiday Mains – Not only is this casserole great for a weeknight dinner, but it makes a fantastic side for Thanksgiving or Christmas mains such as my roasted turkey breast recipe or a whole turkey in a bag.

 Cheesy casseroles can turn the veggie-afraid into veggie believers!
 Try these other favorites:

-This easy broccoli cheese casserole recipe takes just 15 minutes!
-Make it with 6 simple ingredients like broccoli, garlic, broth, and cheese.
+This easy, cheesy broccoli casserole recipe takes just 15 minutes!
+Make it with 6 simple ingredients like broccoli, garlic, broth and cheddar.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Preheat the oven to 350 degrees F (177 degrees C).

 Add the chicken broth right away once the garlic is done, to prevent burning it.
 Then, add the broccoli florets.
 Stir.